austin-hess/json2apexcli/README.md

-# JSON-Schema-to-Apex

-A tool for merging JSON files into a single schema and a tool for generating Apex code from a JSON schema
+# JSON 2 Apex CLI

+Python CLI for accomplishing the following:
+* Converting a set of JSON objects into a JSON schema that describes the allowed elements for the given set of JSON objects
+* Generating Apex classes based on a JSON schema

 ### Dependencies
 * Python 3.x & pip